Short annotation

 - Geopolitics

-Faculty and Department Supervisors: Yulianna Malevich, Head of Department, Professor, Doctor of Science (Political Studies) and Andrey Selivanov, Deputy Dean, Candidate of Science (History).
+Faculty and Department Supervisors: Mechislau Chasnouski, Head of Department, Professor, Doctor of Science (History) and Andrey Selivanov, Deputy Dean, Candidate of Science (History).

 Core Teaching Staff: Alexandr Baichorov, Professor, Doctor of Science (Philosophy); Elena Dostanko, Associate Professor, Candidate of Science (Political Studies); Vladislav Froltsov, Professor, Doctor of Science (History); Irina Kovyako, Associate Professor, Candidate of Science (History); Dmitriy Shevelyov, Associate Professor, Candidate of Science (History); Feras Salloum, Associate Professor, Candidate of Science (History).